Energy efficiency

 Solar Panels (PV)

 Solar panels are fitted onto a south-facing roof and generate electricity from the sun, they are low maintenance and on a sunny day you generate “free” electricity.
 Not every property is suitable for solar panels, the roof must be roughly south-facing, structurally strong enough to take the extra weight of the panels and not be obstructed by shade.
-The Centre for Sustainable Energy website has downloadable leaflets on solar panels PV and battery storage where you can read further information.
+The Centre for Sustainable Energy website has downloadable PDF leaflets on solar panels PV and battery storage where you can read further information.

 Heat pumps

 Heat pumps can be ground-source or air-source and are a newer type of heating, so they are not very common.
 They work like a fridge but in reverse, making the air warmer not cooler.
 They need to be planned into a property but are much more efficient in the longer term, so over time they will help reduce high energy costs.
 For a heat pump to work efficiently, your home must be well-insulated and have a hot water cylinder.
-The Centre for Sustainable Energy website has downloadable leaflets on air-source heat pumps and ground-source heat pumps where you can read further information.
+The Centre for Sustainable Energy website has downloadable PDF leaflets on air-source heat pumps and ground-source heat pumps where you can read further information.

 Energy Performance Certificates (EPC)